rossetti/RossettiArenaBook/docs/02-Chapter2.md

 that he has determined that $Q = 50$.

 Make sure that you can estimate the average profit and the probability that the profit is greater than zero for Mr. Wilson.
-Develop an model to estimate the average profit based on 100 observations.
+Develop a model to estimate the average profit based on 100 observations.

 ***